polterguy/sephia-five/README.md

 7. _"Panic button"_, which will do a hard delete of all data, PGP keys, and so on.

 Some of the above features are crucial for your privacy and security.
 Therefor, we do not recommend you installing Sephia Five in a real live production environment just yet.
 If you'd like to get notified of when Sephia Five becomes stable, and ready for production environments, feel free to for instance subscribe to my [blog](https://gaiasoul.com).

+## Choose your paranoia level

+If you have extreme security concerns, you can easily install Sephia Five on an intranet, only allowing access to it over your LAN.
+For the extremely paranoid amongst us, with extreme security concerns, such a solution would further tighten your security, at the cost of making your email less available.
+We would be happy to help you, regardless if what security concerns you have.

 ## Disclaimer